ArianeMora/sciepi2gene/docs_src/src/about.rst

 `sci-biomart <https://github.com/ArianeMora/scibiomart>`_, see examples for detail.

 The user then selects how to annotate, i.e. whether it is in the promoter region, or overlaps the gene body.
 Finally, the parameters for overlap on each side are chosen.
-This algorithm only runs through the file once, so should have computational complexity of O(N).

 It is available under the `GNU General Public License (Version 3) <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.